msherif4/kodo/docs/source/intro.rst

 or building the unit-tests, we have tried to make that really easy.
 Provided that you have the `Tools Needed`_ installed.

-.. note:: We recommend trying to build and run the unit-test, before
+.. note:: We recommend trying to build and run the unit-tests, before
           using Kodo in your own project.
 However, if you want to skip this step you may jump directly to :ref:include-kodo-in-project